• Tel: +44(0)1479 821248

 The lodge is located at about 4600ft, and the reserve ranges from 3900ft to 4900 feet, with incredible panoramic views of the Rio Pucuno Valley and the Andes beyond.
 A very special place!

-DAY 13: Sat 21 September SAN ISIDRO – QUITO
+DAY 13: Mon 21 September WILDSUMACO – QUITO

-After breakfast you have one last opportunity to enjoy this amazing place, then we return to Quito, perhaps stopping on the way to search for Orange-breasted Falcon and Cliff Flycatcher.
-We take a box lunch en-route, arriving late afternoon to the excellent Cultura Manor Hotel in Quito.
+After breakfast we have one last opportunity to enjoy this amazing place, then we return to Quito, perhaps stopping on the way to search for Orange-breasted Falcon and Cliff Flycatcher.
+We take lunch en-route, arriving late afternoon to the excellent Cultura Manor Hotel in Quito.

 Today we will travel to one of the most amazing places of the world, The Galapagos Islands.
 Early in the morning we transfer to the airport to catch our Galapagos flight.
 On arrival, we transfer to Puerto Ayora where a delicious lunch will be waiting in a local restaurant.
-In the afternoon we visit the Charles Darwin Research Station where we learn at first hand about the conservation and research efforts in the islands and see the Giant Tortoise hatchlings and breeding program, which is saving several races from extinction.
-During this visit we have the chance to look for birds around the Charles Darwin Station, including Small, Medium and Large Ground Finch.
-Galápagos Mockingbird can also be found here.
-Later we transfer to Hotel Fiesta on Santa Cruz for the first of two nights.
+In the afternoon we transfer to the Highlands of San Cristobal Island in order to visit El Junco lagoon that is a crater lake of an extinct volcano rather than a lagoon, and it is the only fresh water spring in the Galapagos Islands.

 After breakfast we travel by speedboat again in order to reach Punta Pitt located at the north of San Cristobal Island.
 This is a combination of eroded volcanic cones and is sparsely vegetated by endemic plants.
 The environment provides protection and warmth for species including sea lions, lava lizards, marine iguanas, frigates, pelicans and boobies.
 Punta Pitt is one of only two places on the Galapagos islands where you can see three species of boobies nesting in the same area, Red-footed, Blue-footed and Nazca Boobies.
 Other birds today might include storm petrels, shearwaters, phalaropes, Lava Gull, Lava Heron, Great Blue Heron, Peregrine Falcon, Great Frigatebird, Magnificent Frigatebird, Chatham Mockingbird, Small Ground Finch, Dark-billed Cuckoo, Large Ground Finch and Large Cactus Finch.
 If we are lucky we might see rare Galapagos Petrel at sea.
 We return to our hotel in time for dinner.

-We take lunch on board and in the afternoon visit Gardner Islet, where it is possible to see fascinating creatures including snake eels, marble rays, diamond rays, Galapagos pufferfish, plenty of red-lipped batfish and the occasional Hammerhead Shark.
+We take lunch on board and in the afternoon visit Gardner Islet, a great place to snorkel and where it is possible to see fascinating creatures including snake eels, marble rays, diamond rays, Galapagos pufferfish, plenty of red-lipped batfish and the occasional Hammerhead Shark.

-After collating a huge birdlist, our guide will collect you after breakfast for transfer to the airport to catch the international flight back to London Heathrow, arriving on Tue 1 October 2024.
+After collating a huge birdlist, our guide will collect you after breakfast for transfer to the airport to catch the international flight back to London, arriving on Thurs 1 October 2026.

 Please note: all itineraries are given as a guide only.
 Actual holiday content may vary according to the judgement of your guide, and elements beyond our control (eg weather).